 “So how can we determine the reading level of the KJV?
 I suggest that av1611.org passed right over the best measure: people.
 If reading difficulty is the number one reason people set aside the KJV in favor of modern translations, then perhaps they know better than their computers.
 In fact, it’s a little odd that some would presume to tell numerous Bible readers, “No, you can read the KJV just fine.
 My computer says so.””Ibid., 59

-So now the foundational premise of Ward’s argument is again presented as something that must be established upon anecdote.
+So now the foundational premise of Ward’s argument is again presented as something that must be established upon anecdote and personal experience.
 Further, he seems to have misunderstood the entire purpose of KJV readers producing a computer based model for the readability of the KJV.
 It is not to tell KJV readers that it is readable, it is to demonstrate to KJV critics that it is readable.
 KJV readers already know it is comprehensible because they read it daily.
 This being the case, Ward relies heavily on anecdotes to support his point, since the data he could appeal to does not work in his favor.
-The reader is introduced to more confused messaging when Ward appeals to an anecdote of his friend who is doing mission work in South America.
+The reader is introduced to Ward’s friend who is doing mission work in South America.

 “And yet a KJV-Only acquaintance of mine who is a missionary in the lone English-speaking country in South America told me, “I have found that people living in the jungles of Guyana are having no problem reading and memorizing passages of the King James Version.”
 I know my friend is not a liar, but I also have a hard time accepting that what he’s saying is true—not because a computer told me the KJV was harder to read than the NIV, but because I’m a flesh-and-blood reader.
 I know when something is easy or hard to read, and so do you.
 I have regular trouble following the KJV.
 I think you and the jungle dwellers of Guyana do too.”Ibid., 59-60

 At this point the reader has to ask, “Okay Mark Ward, you say that ‘people’ are the best gauge for determining readability, but when a person tells you that people living in jungles can understand it, you don’t believe him?”
 Ward continues to prop himself up as a “language nerd” and a “flesh-and-blood reader,” but I am beginning to question the reliability of Ward’s self-praise.
 Even if we place the KJV at a college reading level, which is an exceedingly high evaluation, Ward has a doctorate.
 How is it that a textbook author, doctor, and self-proclaimed “language nerd” have “regular trouble following” a book that is commonly accepted as being between a 5th and 12th grade reading level?
 My common refrain holds true, that Ward’s messaging is very confused, and at this point, difficult to believe.

 Ward continues his argument by saying that,